Discover the remarkable work of Alberto Pinto for the decoration of a house located in the palm grove of Marrakesh.

 The 3000 m² villa is made up of totally juxtaposed rooms, and allows different genres to mix.
 This diversity is also marked by the choice of furniture, sometimes top-of-the-range, sometimes found in the souk or at a flea market.

 The company Scène d'Intérieur, which became Jouffre Maroc in 2020, contributed to this large-scale project by designing a number of creations for the Moroccan villa.

-The villa's pergola, which offers a breathtaking view of the garden and swimming pool, houses the outdoor dining room and is dressed in subtle buttercloth sails made by Jouffre Maroc artisans.
+The villa's pergola, which offers a breathtaking view of the garden and swimming pool, houses the outdoor dining room and is dressed in subtle buttercloth sails made by our artisans from Jouffre Maroc.
 The latter created the headboards of all the rooms of the villa, designed by Alberto Pinto.